gvwilson/thirdbit/_posts/2008/2008-06-25-another-drproject-design-question-2.md

 	<li>Show the union of all the columns.
 This is awkward for all the obvious reasons: it'll be very wide, many tickets will have blanks in many columns, enumerations with the same name but different values will be a pain, etc.</li>
 	<li>Have one table for each project, but put all the tables on the same HTML page.
 A basic version is easy to implement, but sorting and filtering would be difficult.</li>
 </ol>
 Anyone have strong preferences?
 Can anyone see anything better?
-The ticket for this problem is <a href="https://www.drproject.org/DrProject/ticket/1506">#1506</a>,  and as I said, input would be welcome.
+The ticket for this problem is #1506,  and as I said, input would be welcome.